sbgn/pathway-archive/camkii-creb-phosphorylation/README.md

 ### Archives

-Click [here](https://github.com/sbgn/pathway-archive) to access previously *pathway of the month* maps.
+Click [here](https://github.com/sbgn/pathway-archive) to access all pathways in the repository.